payton970/GiseokRyu/README.md

 ## Video Management System
 ### Description
-This is a project that I have been doing during past internship (in C#, XAML)
+This is a project that I have been doing during past internship (in C#, XAML) <br/>

-####
-<br/>It is a VMS where you can stream more than 100 cameras at the same time
-<br/>Also, by using GIS, it is available to see where the camera is located by just clicking the map
-<br/>Furthermore, if the camera type is PTZ camera, you can control the direction of the camera from this program!
+VMS applied CCTV video information to big data platforms and artificial intelligence algorithms within the solution to detect video events<br/><br/>

+It has improved accuracy, and blockchain technology, a distributed encryption technology, is used to prevent forgery and leakage of personal information in video information<br/><br/>

+It's the first intelligent VMS in Korea<br/>